-In a recent police investigation concerning the possession of indecent images, Berkeley Sahota have become aware that Hertfordshire Police force are asking suspects to take part in polygraph tests.
+In a recent police investigation concerning the possession of indecent images, Berkeley Square Solicitors have become aware that Hertfordshire Police force are asking suspects to take part in polygraph tests.

 Interestingly, the results of these "lie detector" tests help the police decide how thoroughly they should examine the computer equipment of a suspect.
 As a full forensic examination can take up to a year, the police are using these tests to help them to decide if and how they should allocate resources in these investigations.